elygeo/coseis/readme.rst

 method of perfectly matched layers (PML).
 The hexahedral mesh can accommodate non-planar ruptures and surface topography

-SORD is a Python module that allows for flexible scripting of jobs.
+SORD simulations are configured with Python scripts.
 Underlying computations are coded in Fortran 95 and parallelized for multi-processor execution using Message Passing Interface (MPI).
-The code is portable and tested with a variety of Fortran 95 compilers, MPI implementations, operating systems (Linux, IBM AIX, Mac OS X, SUN Solaris).
+The code is portable and tested with a variety of Fortran 95 compilers, MPI implementations, and operating systems (Linux, Mac OS X, IBM AIX, SUN Solaris).

 License